Local economists say don’t panic over recession questions

 Hill points to the jobs available in Kansas and Wichita.

 “Households, they’re more negative because they keep hearing about the economy.
-They keep hearing about COVID they keep hearing about Russia.
-And inflation,” said Hill.
+They keep hearing about COVID.
+They keep hearing about Russia and inflation,” said Hill.
 “Most people are quitting their second jobs and getting their one really good job that has better benefits and pay and the quality of life they want.
-So that market is still there and one of biggest reasons I stay optimistic about the economy.”
+So that market is still there and one of the biggest reasons I stay optimistic about the economy.”

 Hill pointed to higher commodity prices coming to farmers cooling recently but remaining higher when compared to last year.